 Meeting facilitation and workshops in consensus decision-making and conflict resolution.
 Training of facilitators.
 Bilingual English/Spanish.
 I have taught workshops and/or facilitated meetings in fourteen countries.
 Co-founder of Huehuecoyotl Ecovillage in Mexico and la Caravana Arcoiris por la Paz.
 I have a creative, dynamic approach to my work and emphasize practice sessions in workshops.
 I am working on applying consensus process to daily life and spiritual growth as well as to governmental structures in South America.

-Please see Autumn Brown’s main listing in the Midwest section.
-(Currently lives in Minnesota, often returns to New York so also potentially available there.)
+Autumn Brown currently lives in Minnesota, and often returns to New York so also potentially available there.

 In US: PO Box 811, Watertown, CT 06795

 In Mexico: Ecoaldea Huehuecoyotl, Apartado 111, Tepoztlan, Morelos 62520 Mexico